TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 51/Psalms 51.9.md

 ---

-Hide thy face from my sins, And blot out all mine iniquities.
+Hide your face from my sins, and blot out all of my iniquities.